emilk/cargo-caps/README.md

 ```

 ## Warning
-This is a vibe-coded experiment
+This is a vibe-coded experiment.

+Only tested on macOS.